jburanpuri/Jam-s-Treasure-Hunt/README.md

 # Jam’s Treasure Hunt – README FILE
+### NOTE: This is just the code for the game and not all the unity files to run it

 ## What is included in the game?
 The games’ objective is to collect all the gems in the given time!
 Each gem is worth different,